High Road School of Cecil County

 Meet The Team

-Lou Guertin – Executive Director
+Lou Guertin – Regional Director

 Lou Guertin began his career as a teacher in Wilmington, Delaware in 2004.
 Once the original school in Cecil was built, he taught here for three years.
 During that time, the school grew from 30 students to 67 students, and there was a need to split the schools to accommodate space.
 From there, Lou went to build out our new site in Perryville, MD in 2007.
 After becoming the head teacher from 2007 – 2010 at Perryville, Lou was promoted to take on the Associate Director position in Baltimore City.
 While in Baltimore, he helped oversee all three floors of New Hope Academy which housed 225 students at that time.